realworldocaml/book/en/variants.md

 ## Variants and recursive data structures

-Another common application of variants is to represent tree-like recursive data-structures.
+Another common application of variants is to represent tree-like recursive data structures.
 We'll show how this can be done by walking through the design of a simple Boolean expression language.
 Such a language can be useful anywhere you need to specify filters, which are used in everything from packet analyzers to mail clients.

-An expression in this language will be defined by the variant `blang` (short for "boolean language") with one tag for each kind of expression we want to support.
+An expression in this language will be defined by the variant `blang` (short for "Boolean language") with one tag for each kind of expression we want to support.

 ```ocaml